Keep Moving, Never Give Up – Victoria Okesipe

 Hi Winnie!
 I am fine.
 I hope you are fine as well.

-Yes I am fine too, thanks.
-Thank you for joining us, and for the willingness to share your story
+Yes, I am fine too, thanks.
+Thank you for joining us, and for your willingness to share your story

 It is my pleasure.
-I wanted to do this as soon as possible because you know how busy this AIMS life is.
+I wanted to do this as soon as possible because you know how busy this AIMS life can be.

 What is your full name?